 In the course of conducting social research, we may rely on third party service providers to host or store the data we collect.
 We take all reasonable steps to ensure that third party service providers comply with our RIPP, the Privacy Act and the APPs.

 You have the right to request access to any personal information we hold about you.
+This includes confirmation as to whether or not your personal data is being processed, where and for what purpose.
 You can request this information by contacting the Privacy Officer at the details listed below.
 Where we hold information that you are entitled to access, we will respond to your request in a reasonable time and endeavour to provide you with a suitable range of choices as to how access is provided.
+You have the right to be forgotten and for your personal data to be erased, and for us to cease further dissemination.

 If at any time you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request amendment of it and we will either amend the information or make a record of your comment, as we think appropriate.